Kate Mangan: Personal life

 After returning from Spain, Jan and Kate briefly reunited and their daughter, Charlotte Kurzke, was born in 1940.
 Jan was interned on the Isle of Man at the outbreak of the Second World War.
 They then went their separate ways, Kate and Charlotte living in a house in Steeles Road, Hampstead.
 She taught art at a London secondary school and later became an examiner for the Cambridge Local Examinations Syndicate.
 She was a founder member of the Hampstead Arts Council in 1945 and remained an active participant until her death in 1977.

 Her sister Margaret Greville Foster, with whom she was close, later became a writer under the name Greville Texidor.

 Memoir

-Kate’s memoir, Never More Alive: Inside the Spanish Republic, written shortly after her return to England, was recently published for the first time with a foreword by Professor Sir Paul Preston.
+Kate’s memoir, Never More Alive: Inside the Spanish Republic, written shortly after her return to England, was published for the first time with a foreword by Professor Sir Paul Preston in 2020.